Introduction

 - Review the report EVERY month.

 Have you seen our post on Test Logs?
-When combined with TQI report analysis they can make your sites QC checks more robust and informative.
+When combined with TQI report analysis, test logs can make your sites QC checks more robust and informative.
 If you have any questions on MOT Compliance, need some support or some MOT training, contact Karena by email or call 0800 1777 344